-As the owner of Primary Care Animal Hospital, Dr. Cody Lewis works with small animals and practices strict guidelines issued by the American Animal Hospital Association (AAHA).
-AAHA is the only organization to accredit companion veterinary hospitals in the U.S. and Canada.
-At our two hospitals, Dr. Cody Lewis and the team hold themselves to a higher standard in veterinary medicine.
-Pets are their passion, and keeping them healthy is their #1 priority.
-They strive to deliver excellent care for pets.
+As the owner of Primary Care Animal Hospital, Dr. Lewis works with small animals and practices strict guidelines issued by the American Animal Hospital Association (AAHA).
+At PCAH and our sister hospital, Animal Hospital of San Luis Obispo, Dr. Lewis and his team hold themselves to the highest standards in veterinary medicine and strive to deliver excellent care to every pet.
 Why?
-Because pets deserve nothing less.
+Because pets deserve nothing less!

-Heather wears many hats for Primary Care Animal Hospital and Animal Hospital of SLO.
-She manages the central business office and financial operations of the clinics.
-When she is not at the business office, you will find Heather enjoying her time with Cody Lewis and their son Noa.
-She loves to incorporate their outings with their beloved dogs Wyatt Earp, Skylar and Cali.
-Heather is thankful for the opportunity to be part of a wonderful pet-friendly and family-oriented community!
+Heather wears many hats for Primary Care Animal Hospital and Animal Hospital of San Luis Obispo, including managing the central business office and financial operations of both clinics.
+When she is not in the office, you will find Heather enjoying her time with husband Cody and son Noa.
+She loves to involve their beloved dogs Wyatt Earp, Skylar, and Cali in their outings, especially taking the whole family to the beach.
+Heather is thankful for the opportunity to be part of the wonderful pet-friendly and family-oriented community PCAH supports!

 Bio Coming Soon!